Nitiphumthanat Ming-rujiralai: Teaching and inspirational speaking

 In 1982 Nitiphumthanat founded a Tutoring School named, Balance Tutor Moo, which quickly became one of the most popular Tutor Schools at that time.
 From 1982 till now there have been in excess of 100,000 students who have enrolled for courses.
 Nitiphumthanat was also the Director of Asian and African Studies, Martin de Tours School of Management and Economic at Assumption University of Thailand from 9 August 2003 – 31 May 2015.
 When time permitted, he also accepted public speaking engagements in every province in Thailand.

 Mass media figure

-In 1996 Mr Saengchai Sunthornwat, the International Affairs columnist of Thai Rath newspaper was murdered.
-At that time he was the most popular columnist in Thailand and the "magnet" of the newspaper which had a circulation of more than one million.
-The public eagerly awaited the appointment of Saengchai's successor and after a nine-month hiatus, Nitiphumthanat was offered and accepted the position as Thai Rath's new International Affairs columnist, a job he has now held for more than twenty years.
+In 1996, Mr Saengchai Sunthornwat, the International Affairs columnist for Thai Rath newspaper, was murdered.
+At that time, he was the most popular columnist in Thailand and the "magnet" of the newspaper, which had a circulation of more than one million.
+The public eagerly awaited the appointment of his successor and after a nine-month hiatus, Nitiphumthanat was offered and accepted the position as Thai Rath's new International Affairs columnist, a role he has now held for more than twenty years.

-In 2001, he became the owner and M.C.of Perd Lens Song Lok (Open Lens Look at the World) a documentary program of travels from over 100 countries that is broadcast on Channel 3.
-These documentaries have opened trade and investment in Thailand and have received many media awards.
+In 2001, he became the owner and host of Perd Lens Song Lok (Open Lens Look at the World), a documentary program featuring his travels to over 100 countries, broadcast on Channel 3.
+These documentaries have opened trade and investment in Thailand and have received numerous media awards.